MDHSRobotics/Dive-2025/sysid/SysId_Guide.md

 11. Select the downloads folder as your directory and download the file.
 12. Click on the file on the right menu, then change the output type to wpilog, then convert.
 13. Open up SysId and press “open data log file” to open your converted file.
-14. Drag the SyId string from the list of entries to the Test State.
+14. Drag the SysId string from the list of entries to the Test State.
 15. Find your motor.
 Open the dropdown for that motor in SysId and drag MotorVoltage to Voltage, Position to Position, and Velocity to Velocity.
 Set "Analysis Type" to Arm if you're testing an arm (or Simple if the arm is resting on its side), Elevator if you're testing an elevator, and Simple for everything else.
 16. Select Rotations as your units and press load.
 17. Compare your results to the ones on this page (https://docs.wpilib.org/en/stable/docs/software/advanced-controls/system-identification/viewing-diagnostics.html).
 If your sim velocity r-squared in less than 0.9 or your acceleration R-squared is less than 0.2, you must adjust the plots using the directions from the page.
 (As a general tip, increasing window size increases acceleration r-squared and increasing the velocity threshold increases sim velocity r-squared.)
 If you can’t get those values past 0.9 and 0.2 without losing most of your filtered data, you need to run it again.